EdWordy/Arcane-Technology-Forked/README.md

 # Arcane-Technology-Forked

 A fork for Arcane Technology for Rimworld 1.3

+---

-special thanks to: Automatic and Paraconsista
+Special thanks to Automatic and Paraconsista